Evan-Coleman/Navius/workspace_migration/roadmap/40-workspace-migration.md

 ## Notes

-The Event System Integration Example is now complete with the addition of External Message Broker integration (Kafka and RabbitMQ).
-This brings the Example Applications component to 90% completion, with only the Full Stack Integration Example remaining.
-The project is on track for completion by the target date.
+The API Consistency Review has made significant progress with the creation of comprehensive API Design Guidelines and the application of consistent patterns across controllers in the Full Stack Integration Example.
+Authentication middleware has been standardized, error handling improved, and parameter handling made consistent.
+The project is on track for the API Review process starting April 1, 2025.